Discovering a Hyaluronic Acid skincare routine, plus other ingredients that must be a part of your routine too.

-Oily skin is often a sign of dehydration
+Oily skin is often a sign of dehydration.

-While great skin is often a gift from a person’s genetic make-up, their daily habits and skincare routines also play a large role in ensuring skin health.
+While great skin is typically a gift from a person’s genetic makeup, their daily habits and skincare routines also play a large role in ensuring skin health.
 The first step to great skin, like any dermatologist will tell you, is hydration.
 This is true for every skin type; yes, oily skin definitely needs hydration too.
 Otherwise, it won’t ever stop producing sebum to compensate for its internal dryness.
 Believe it or not, excess oil secretion can be a sign of skin dehydration!

-A skincare routine that looks beyond shea butter
+A skincare routine that looks beyond Shea Butter.

 Well-hydrated skin naturally rids itself of skin conditions like acne, hyperpigmentation, flaking, and dullness.
 Dehydration, truly, is the mother of most skin problems.
 So make sure your skin care products use these ingredients.

-- Bioactive moisturising complexes comprising Urea, Saccharide, Hydrolysate, Magnesium Aspartate, Glycine, Alanine, Creatine: This combination of actives is very similar to the natural moisturising factor (NMF).
-It helps restore your skin’s moisture retaining capacity.
+- Bioactive moisturising complexes comprising Urea, Saccharide, Hydrolysate, Magnesium Aspartate, Glycine, Alanine, Creatine: this combination of actives is very similar to the Natural Moisturising Factor (NMF).
+It helps restore your skin’s moisture-retaining capacity.

-- Allantoin: This is a natural molecule that was first discovered in the Comfrey plant.
+- Allantoin: this is a natural molecule that was first discovered in the Comfrey plant.
 In addition to its moisturising properties, Allantoin is an effective anti-irritant.

-- Hydroglycerin plant extracts: To preserve the biological viability and synergy of a botanical’s extracted constituents the mixture of water and glycerin is perfect to have all the therapeutic quality of aromatic-based compounds, proteins, certain vitamins, enzymes, and other ‘co-factor’ constituents.
+- Hydroglycerin plant extracts: to preserve the biological viability and synergy of a botanical’s extracted constituents, the mixture of water and Glycerin is perfect to have all the therapeutic quality of aromatic-based compounds, proteins, certain vitamins, enzymes, and other ‘co-factor’ constituents.

-- Squalane: This is a newer, trendier skin-care ingredient that feels light on the skin and acts like an emollient, absorbing easily into your skin.
+- Squalane: this is a newer, trendier skincare ingredient that feels light on the skin and acts like an emollient, absorbing easily into your skin.

-- Moisturise from the inside: Even if there's a lack of research actually proving water consumption impacts skin hydration, drinking a lot of water hydrates cells once the water has been filtered by the kidneys and absorbed into the bloodstream.
+- Moisturise from the inside: even if there's a lack of research actually proving water consumption impacts skin hydration, drinking a lot of water hydrates cells once the water has been filtered by the kidneys and absorbed into the bloodstream.
 At the cellular level, drinking water is great as it flushes the system of impurities and hydrates our bodies.

 When building a skincare routine, an easy rule of thumb to follow is to apply your products from thinnest to thickest in consistency.
-Build a routine that you can realistically stick to and then follow it up with a healthy diet and an active lifestyle.
+Build a routine that you can realistically stick to, and then follow it up with a healthy diet and an active lifestyle.

 Ready to start properly caring for your skin?
-Find your perfect skin care formula now by heading here to customise your products!
+Find your perfect skincare formula now by heading here to customise your products!